verhichi/python-tesseract-test/README.md

 # My TESSERACT PRACTICE

 Just practicing OCR with pytesseract
+**Input Image and Video are not included in this repository, sorry**

 ## What I Tested Out